Jesse Minter: Georgia State

+Vanderbilt

 Minter was hired at Vanderbilt in 2021 as their defensive coordinator and safeties coach.

+Michigan

-Minter was announced to be joining the University of Michigan coaching staff as the Matthew and Nicole Lester Family Football Defensive Coordinator on February 9, 2022.
+Minter was announced to be joining the University of Michigan coaching staff as the Defensive Coordinator on February 9, 2022.

+In the wake of Jim Harbaugh's three-game suspension to open the 2023 season, it was announced that Minter would serve as interim head coach for Michigan's first game of the season against East Carolina.
+On September 2, 2023, Minter led the Wolverines to a 30–3 victory over the Pirates, giving him his first official win as a head coach.

+Los Angeles Chargers

+On February 6, 2024, Minter was hired by the Los Angeles Chargers as their defensive coordinator, following head coach Jim Harbaugh.

 Personal life

-Minter's father Rick was the head coach at Cincinnati and is currently a defensive analyst at Michigan.
-Minter and his wife Rachelle have two children, Camilla and Montgomery.
+Minter's father, Rick Minter, was the head football coach at the University of Cincinnati and is currently a senior defensive analyst for the Los Angeles Chargers.
+Minter and his wife Rachelle have three children, Millie, Monte, and Mac.